yuhisern7/enterprise-security/README.md

 **One attack anywhere.
 Everyone protected everywhere.**

+**💡 ONE INSTALLATION PER NETWORK** – Unlike traditional antivirus (install on every device), you only need **one container per office/home network**.
+It monitors ALL devices on that network passively via packet capture.
+Perfect for enterprises: one computer per branch running Docker.

 🧠 **Hive Mind Security:** When one container detects an attack, every container in the mesh learns instantly—from Tokyo to New York, your home network to Fortune 500 data centers.

 ⚡ **Intelligent ML Training:** AI models retrain with exponential backoff (6h/12h/24h intervals) using time-weighted samples that prioritize recent threats 10x higher.
 The system adapts to evolving attacks while maintaining stability.